Soil & Roots Exchange in the Rhizosphere

 The sticky glycoprotein glomalin coats and seals the roots by way of the fungal hyphae and helps form larger aggregates in the soil thus improving the root–soil area (rhizosphere).
 The nutrients are brought forth from the soil through the roots along with minerals, vitamins, and enzymes to encourage a beneficial exchange between the soil and roots through both capillary action and electrical activity.
 Nutrients come back through root exudates to plants; a continuous feedback loop is formed.
 This intelligence exists in the shared exchanges for mutual benefit between plant and soil.
 Of course, better soil creates more biological activity sites.
 As hyphae die off, carbon on their coating nourishes the soil.
 The exchange between the root exudates & soil has multiple functions.

 WOWGROWAlgae use produces many positive plant outcomes.
-It creates rapid uptake in the plant and soil environments0.
+It creates rapid uptake in the plant and soil environments.
 The high nutrient content (growth factors, etc.) and plant sugars interact with soil bacteria to accelerate root growth.
 Numerous testimonials have confirmed this.
 A test plot should provide side-by-side results that speak for themselves.
-High NPK numbers do not work with the Soil/Food web.
+High NPK numbers do not work with the Food Soil web.
 By using algae, nutrients support plants and continue on to the soil via exudates.
 Algae acts like a microbe food.
-WOWGROWAlgae algae can be used by itself to nourish plants and encourage root, leaf, flower & fruit growth.
-It can also be combined with other nutrients such as mycorrhizal inoculants, molasses, sea plants, alfalfa meal, humic acid, fish waste for synergy.
-All of these provide good general support for plants and soil.
-WOWGROW is a fine stand-alone as well.

 Composition of AFA